vsvala/Art_Club/README.md

 # ArtClub -Fullstack project

-ArtClub website is the plattform where users can apply memberships for the club and create art gallery.
-Then members are able to write their indroduction, load their CV and create their own picturegallery with 20 pictures for everybody to see.
-All pictures are shown on the maingallery page where users can search artwoks by artists and names.
-Users can vote artworks by like button and see ten most liked paintings.
-Main page features every month some of the artwoks.
-User can see becoming art exhibitions and painting weather from the pages.
-Admin can approve memberships, create happenings on website and send e-mails for members.
+ArtClub website is the plattform where users can apply memberships for the club and search artists and artworks.
+Users can also find links to exhibitions and current painting weather from the link page.
+Members  can see art clubs events and they are able to create and update their own MyPage.
+On Mypage members can write short indroduction about themselves and create their own picturegallery with 10 pictures for everybody to see.
+All pictures are also shown on the maingallery page.
+(Users can vote artworks by like button and see ten most liked paintings.)( Main page features every month some of the artwoks.)
+Admin can list registered users and approve their memberships.
+Admin can also create events for members to see.

 [Link to backend](https://github.com/vsvala/Art_Club_back )